On this page

 How do I make a non-concessional contribution?

-Making a non-concessional contribution is easy, with most super funds allowing you to make them using payment systems like cheque, BPay or electronic funds transfer.
+Making a non-concessional contribution is easy, with most super funds allowing you to make them using payment systems like cheque, BPAY or electronic funds transfer.

 You can make a non-concessional contribution as a single lump sum or as lots of smaller contributions throughout the year – it’s up to you.